-(Section 2 amended by Ordinance No. 174, Section 1, passed August 6.
-1991.)

-ADMINISTRATION
+Administration

 Section 3.
 Powers of the Council.

-- (1) Subject to state laws, the City Council shall exercise all municipal traffic authority f or the city except those powers specifically and expressly delegated by this or another ordinance.
-The powers of the Council include, but are not limited to those listed in this section. - (2) The Council, by resolution, may establish or alter traffic controls which shall become effective upon the installation of appropriate signs, signals or other markings.
-These traffic controls may designate and regulate: - (a) The parking and standing of vehicles by: - (i) Classifying portions of streets or parking lots upon which parking or standing or both is prohibited totally, or during certain hours. - (ii) Designating the angle of parking if other than parallel to the curb. - (iii) Designating city owned or leased lots or property upon which public parking will be permitted. - (b) Through streets and one-way streets. - (c) Truck routes. - (d) Special speed regulations for city parks and municipal parking lots. - (e) The temporary closing of certain streets, or portions thereof. - (3) The Council, by resolution, may establish a schedule of fines for improper parking. - (4) The Council, by resolution, may establish a schedule of fees for permit parking and for delivery or service permit cards.
+(1) Subject to state laws, the City Council shall exercise all municipal traffic authority for the city except those powers specifically and expressly delegated by this or another ordinance.
+The powers of the Council include, but are not limited to those listed in this section.

-Section 4.
+The Council, by resolution, may establish or alter traffic controls which shall become effective upon the installation of appropriate signs, signals or other markings.
+These traffic controls may designate and regulate:

+(a) The parking and standing of vehicles by:

+Classifying portions of streets or parking lots upon which parking or standing or both is prohibited totally, or during certain hours.

+(ii) Designating the angle of parking if

+other than parallel to the curb.

+- (iii) Designating city owned or leased lots or property upon which public parking will be permitted. - (b) Through streets and one-way streets.

+(c) Truck routes.

+(d) Special speed regulations for city parks and municipal parking lots.

+(e) The temporary closing of certain streets, or

+portions thereof.

+(3) The Council, by resolution, may establish a sche-

+dule of fines for improper parking.

+- (4) The Council, by resolution, may establish a schedule of fees for permit parking and for delivery or service permit cards. - Section 4.
 Powers of the City Manager.
-The City Manager or designee shall exercise the following powers and duties:

-- (1) Implement the ordinances, resolutions and motions of the Council and his or her own orders by installing, maintaining, removing, and altering parking and traffic control devices.
+The City Manager or designee shall exercise the following powers and duties: - Implement the ordinances, resolutions and motions of the Council and his or her own orders by installing, maintaining, removing, and altering parking and traffic control devices.
 The installation shall be based on the standards contained in the "Oregon Manual on Uniform Traffic Control Devices for Streets and Highways." - (2) After adequate signs, signals, or other markings are erected indicating such regulation, the Manager may:

-- (a) Establish the time limit for legal parking in limited parking areas. - (b) Establish bus stops, bus stands, taxicab stands and stands for other passenger common-carrier vehicles. - (c) Designate the location of passenger loading zones for use in front of the entrance to any hotel auditorium, theater, church, school or other public building. - (d) Designate loading zones, not to exceed two on any one side of a block. - (e) Designate intersections where drivers of vehicles shall not make right, left, or Uturns, and the times when the prohibitions shall apply. - (f) Designate crosswalks. - (g) Designate safety zones of a kind and character and at such places as deemed necessary f or pedestrian safety. - (h) Designate play streets, or such hours when certain streets may be used as such, on which no person shall drive a vehicle except when the driver of the vehicle has business or resides within the closed area. - (i) Designate permit parking areas. - (j) Direct the removal or reduction in height of any hedge, shrubbery, tree, or other visual obstruction to traffic safety. - (k) Make and enforce for up to 90 days temporary, experimental or emergency regulations consistent with this ordinance after adequate signs, signals or other notices are erected clearly indicating such regulations. - Section 5.
+(a) Establish the time limit for legal parking

+in limited parking areas.

+(b) Establish bus stands, taxicab stands and stands for other passenger common-carrier vehicles.

+(c) Designate the location of passenger loading zones for use in front of the entrance to any hotel, auditorium, theater, church, school or other public building.

+(d) Designate loading zones, not to exceed two on any one side of a block.

+(e) Designate intersections where drivers of vehicles shall not make right, left, or U-turns, and the times when the prohibitions shall apply.

+(f) Designate crosswalks.

+(g) Designate safety zones of a kind and character and at such places as deemed necessary for pedestrian safety.

+(h) Designate play streets, or such hours when certain streets may be used as such, on which no person shall drive a vehicle except when the driver of the vehicle has business or resides within the closed area.

+(i) Designate permit parking areas.

+- (j) Direct the removal or reduction in height of any hedge, shrubbery, tree, or other visual obstruction to traffic safety. - (k) Make and enforce for up to 90 days temporary, experimental or emergency regulations consistent with this ordinance after adequate signs, signals or other notices are erected clearly indicating such regulations. - Section 5.
 Public Danger.
-Under conditions constituting a danger to the public, the Manager or his or her designee may install temporary traffic control devices. - Section 6.
+Under conditions constituting a danger to the public, the manager or his or her designee may install temporary traffic control devices. - Section 6.
 Standards.
-The traffic designs and control device regulations of the Manager or his or her designee shall be based on: - (1) Traffic engineering principles and traffic investigations. - (2) Standards, limitations, and rules promulgated by the Oregon Transportation Commission. - (3) Other recognized traffic control standards.
+The traffic designs and control device regulations of the manager or his or her designee shall be based on: - (1) Traffic engineering principles and traffic investigations. - (2) Standards, limitations, and rules promulgated by the Oregon Transportation Commission.

+(3) Other recognized traffic control standards.